andrey-bondar/alertify-bundle/README.md

 <a name="use-my-own-alert-system"></a>Display alerts with a custom library
 ------------

-AvAlertify comes with some librairies to ease use but it's free to you to use custom Library (feel free to make a Pull request, your library could interest community :).
+AvAlertify comes with some libraries to ease use but it's free to you to use custom Library (feel free to make a Pull request, your library could interest community :).
 You just have to follow these steps :

 ```yml